Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Oktober 2025 17.27.40 UTC
+- WIB: Minggu, 19 Oktober 2025 18.20.22 UTC
-- WITA: Minggu, 19 Oktober 2025 18.27.40 UTC
+- WITA: Minggu, 19 Oktober 2025 19.20.22 UTC
-- WIT: Minggu, 19 Oktober 2025 19.27.40 UTC
+- WIT: Minggu, 19 Oktober 2025 20.20.22 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: motivational
+Kategori: success